quantum-mob/QuantumPlaybook/INSTALL.md

 ## Update

-At the momoment, the contents of this package are being actively generated and modified, and you may want to check for updates from time to time:
+Once installed, QuantumPlaybook will automatically check for updates and install the newest update (if any).

+If you want to check for update manually, use the following function:

 ```Mathematica
 QuantumPlaybookCheckUpdate[]